kgeorgieva/cilib.github.com/docs/dev/website-configuration.md

     gem install -p http://username:password@proxy:port rdiscount

 Note: This is if you are working through a proxy.
-If you are not working through a proxy, remove "http://username:password@proxy:port" from the above command
+If you are not working through a proxy, remove "-p http://username:password@proxy:port" from the above command

 ### Install Jekyll
 If ruby has been installed correctly, then typing the following into command line will install jekyll:

     gem install -p http://username:password@proxy:port jekyll

 Note: This is if you are working through a proxy.
-If you are not working through a proxy, remove "http://username:password@proxy:port" from the above command
+If you are not working through a proxy, remove "-p http://username:password@proxy:port" from the above command

 ### Clone the Repository
 This is the same process as cloning the CILib repository: